yankai364/DrWatson-ToTheRescue_SCDFXIBM/README.md

 (Link to an actual working demo/website)

 ## Tools and Technologies
-i) What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud
+IBM Cloud Foundry, Python 3